 - As much as possible, avoid using fondant covered cakes as it would soak up wetness and much likely to discolor or soften.

 Then again, assembly on-site might be a better choice.
 Highly-decorative and fragile cakes require a more careful delivery.
 Each layer has to be put in separate boxes.
 That is to make sure that the layers of your wedding cake will surely survive from getting damaged along the way.
+Find out more about wedding cakes.

 It’s a fact that there’s no easy way of setting up a big event.
 Also, transporting your wedding cake must be planned wisely.
 Follow these helpful tips so you can have your wedding cake delivered in perfect shape.